jcoulter12/jcoulter12.github.io/index.markdown

 ---

 <h2 style="margin-top:12px;"> Interests </h2>
-My research falls into three areas, all in the interest of predicting electron-phonon and electronic transport in materials:
+My research falls into three areas, all in predicting electron-phonon and electronic transport in materials:

 * Understanding how electronic correlations can alter el-ph effects in materials
 * Developing new and improved methods for transport predictions